nik7273/bp_pai/README.md

 1. `pip install python-igraph`
 2. `pip install pyvis`

+You would also need to install `pygame` for the kitchen simulation using this command `pip install pygame==1.9.2`

 The belief propagation implementation draws heavily from Aleksei Krasikov's Belief Propagation tutorial: https://krashkov.com/belief-propagation/